-A combined lecture and laboratory course that emphasizes basic terminology, measurement, atomic structure, periodic table, chemical bonding, stoichiometry, energy and states of matter.
+A combined lecture and laboratory course that covers the fundamental principles of chemistry and their application.
+Chemical nomenclature, chemical reactions, stoichiometry, atomic structure, bonding theories, energy, periodic properties, and gas laws are among the topics discussed in depth.
 Labs associated with this course contain experiments and exercises that reinforce the principles introduced in lecture classes.
+This course cannot be substituted for CHE 1211, 1213, or 1214.
 Three lecture and two lab hours per week.

-- 2421 Organic Chemistry I Laboratory (1) Prerequisites: CHE 1221 and CHE 1223 Corequisite: CHE 2423 A laboratory course that acquaints students with important manipulations and procedures, and the preparation and study of organic compounds being introduced in CHE 2423.
+- 2421 Organic Chemistry I Laboratory (1) Prerequisites: CHE 1221 and CHE 1223 Corequisite: CHE 2423 A laboratory course that provides students with techniques to characterize, identify, purify, and synthesize organic compounds, as taught in CHE 2423 Organic Chemistry I, Lecture.
 Two lab hours per week. - 2423 Organic Chemistry I Lecture (3) Prerequisites: CHE 1221 and CHE 1223 with a grade of "C" or better.
 Corequisite: CHE 2421 A lecture course that covers carbon chemistry, bonding structure and behavior, aliphatic compounds, stereochemistry, reaction mechanisms spectroscopy.
 Three lecture hours per week. - 2431 Organic Chemistry II Laboratory (2) Prerequisites: CHE 2421 and CHE 2423 with a grade of "C" or better.
-Corequisite: CHE 2433 A Laboratory course that acquaints students with important manipulations and procedures, as well as the preparation and study of aromatic and complex organic compounds being introduced in CHE 2433 Organic Chemistry II, Lecture.
+Corequisite: CHE 2433 A laboratory course that uses organic techniques to characterize, identify, purify, and/or synthesize organic compounds, including aromatics and complex compounds taught in CHE 2433.
 Two lab hours per week. - 2433 Organic Chemistry II Lecture (3) Prerequisites: CHE 2421 and CHE 2423 with a grade of "C" or better.
 Corequisite: CHE 2423 A lecture course that covers spectroscopy, aromatic compounds, carbonyl compounds and other complex compounds, with emphasis on reactions, reaction mechanisms, and nomenclature.
 Three lab hours per week.